microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

     }

 // @public
-export const SwitchTemplate: ViewTemplate<Switch>;
+export const switchTemplate: (context: any, definition: any) => ViewTemplate<Switch>;

+// Warning: (ae-incompatible-release-tags) The symbol "Tab" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
+//
 // @public
-export class Tab extends FASTElement {
+export class Tab extends FoundationElement {
     disabled: boolean;
 }

+// Warning: (ae-incompatible-release-tags) The symbol "TabPanel" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
+//
 // @public
-export class TabPanel extends FASTElement {
+export class TabPanel extends FoundationElement {
 }

 // @public
-export const TabPanelTemplate: ViewTemplate<TabPanel>;
+export const tabPanelTemplate: (context: any, definition: any) => ViewTemplate<TabPanel>;

 // Warning: (ae-different-release-tags) This symbol has another declaration with a different release tag
+// Warning: (ae-incompatible-release-tags) The symbol "Tabs" is marked as @public, but its signature references "FoundationElement" which is marked as @alpha
 // Warning: (ae-internal-mixed-release-tag) Mixed release tags are not allowed for "Tabs" because one of its declarations is marked as @internal
 //
 // @public
-export class Tabs extends FASTElement {
+export class Tabs extends FoundationElement {
     activeid: string;
     // @internal (undocumented)
     activeidChanged(): void;